cubicap/Jaculus-machine/docs/reference/mfeatures.md

 ## Defining a JavaScript module

-Often, an MFeature will want to define a JavaScript module.
+Often, an MFeatures will want to define a JavaScript module.
 This can be done by using the `MachineBase::newModule` method.

 ```cpp
 #include <jac/machine.h>